untoldengine/UntoldEngine/README.md

 ---

+## Create your first game with the Untold Engine

+To create a game with the Untold Engine, follow the steps outined here: [Create a MacOS Game](docs/CreateMacOSGame.md)

+---

 ## Core API Functions

 The Untold Engine API is designed to make game development straightforward and efficient.
 Its key strength lies in its clear and consistent naming conventions, enabling developers to focus on building their game logic without worrying about complex engine details.